-- understand and major theories that explain crime and deviance. - know key trends in crime rates and be able to critically assess reports about trends in crime and delinquency. - be able to apply criminological theories to interpret empirical cases. - be able to critically analyze the political implications of various approaches to crime and criminal behaviour.
+- understand major theories that explain crime and deviance. - know key trends in crime rates and be able to critically assess reports about trends and patterns of crime and delinquency. - be able to apply criminological theories to interpret empirical cases.

+• be able to critically analyze the political implications of various approaches to crime and criminal behaviour.